 Heroin addiction is a chronic and relapsing disease that is accompanied by compulsive drug seeking behavior and use.
 After an extended period of use, heroin causes neurochemical and molecular changes in the brain, as well as tolerance and physical dependence.
 As addiction begins to take over the individual, they gradually spend more and more time obtaining and using heroin.
 An addict’s sole purpose in life becomes seeking out and using this drug.
 Heroin literally changes their brain and behavior.

-Cascade Behavioral Health has had many years of experience helping men and women who are struggling with addiction problems.
+Cascade Behavioral Health Hospital in Tukwila near Seattle has had many years of experience helping men and women who are struggling with addiction problems.
 While right now you may feel as though you’ve hit rock bottom, we want you to know that you can get your addiction under control and back to living the life you want to live.

 Chronic heroin use, if allowed to continue, will end up causing the user a variety a wide range of negative medical consequences.
 If the primary method of abuse is injection, then an individual may end up with collapsed veins, bacterial infections of blood vessels and heart valves, abscesses, and liver disease.
 Smoking heroin can cause pneumonia and depression as well as overall depressing effects on the individual’s respiration.